-Disney World’s Annual Passholder program has been a controversial subject due to the new tier system and pause in new sales of select Annual Passes.
-With that in mind, it’s worth asking how Universal Studios Orlando’s Passholder Program compares.
+Disney World’s Annual Passholder program has been a controversial subject due to the tier system that was introduced several years ago and the price increases that have hit these passes in the past.
+With that in mind, it’s worth asking how Universal Orlando’s Passholder Program compares.
 Are they similar in pricing and benefits?
 Is one program better than the other?

-We’re here to break down both Annual Pass programs so you can make the best choice for you, and what we’ve discovered may be surprising, especially for non-Florida residents.
+We’re here to break down both Annual Pass programs so you can make the best choice for you (and what we’ve discovered may be surprising, especially for non-Florida residents).
 If you’re trying to decide which pass to buy, here’s everything you need to know.
-Note: Currently, only the Disney Pixie Dust Pass is available, which is only for Florida residents.

 Disney World Annual Passes